bigladder/atheneum/.github/pull_request_template.md

-# Author
 ## Description

-Include the motivation and context for this change.
-As well as a summary of the behavior expected from this change.
-If it fixes an open issue please specify the issue number.
-If the change requires any new dependencies please list them below.
-Show or shortly describe the test you performed.
-If the test requires a different method of testing from ctest, please provide a brief description of how to test it.

-Fixes # (issue)
+Replace the content in this section with:
+- The motivation and context for this change (if it is not immediately clear from the title)
+- If it fixes an open issue, specify the issue number (e.g., "fixes #XXXX")
+- A summary of the behavior expected from this change
+- A description of tests performed

-## Checklists:
+## Author Progress Checklist:
-The following checklists are the items the author needs to address.
-The first checklist is to create an initial PR, to let others know the work progress being done on the branch.
-A draft should be open early in development.
-When the author is satisfied with the changes, switch the draft into a pull request.
-Then the author needs to complete the second checklist.

-### Draft Checklist:
+- [ ] Open draft pull request
-- [ ] PR titles should be user-synopsis style (clearly understandable in a standalone changelog context).
+    - [ ] Make title clearly understandable in a standalone change log context
-- [ ] Assign someone (often yourself) to the PR.
+    - [ ] Assign yourself the issue
-- [ ] Add at least one label (enhancement or bug)
+    - [ ] Add at least one label
-- [ ] Add content to the description if additional clarification is needed beyond the title

-### Pull request Checklist:
+- [ ] Make code changes (if you haven't already)
+- [ ] Self-review of code
     - [ ] My code follows the style guidelines of this project
     - [ ] I have performed a self-review of my code
     - [ ] I have added comments to my code, particularly in hard-to-understand areas
     - [ ] I have only committed the necessary changes for this fix or feature
     - [ ] I have made corresponding changes to the documentation
     - [ ] My changes generate no new warnings
+    - [ ] I have ensured that my fix is effective or that my feature works as intended by:
+        - [ ] exercising the code changes in the test framework, and/or
+        - [ ] manually verifying the changes (as explained in the the pull request description above)
     - [ ] My changes pass all local tests
-- [ ] I have ensured that my fix is effective or that my feature works as intended
-- [ ] My changes successfully pass the GitHub CI
+    - [ ] My changes successfully passes CI checks
+- [ ] Move pull request out of draft mode and assign reviewers
-- [ ] I have added the necessary reviewers for this Pull Request
+- [ ] Iterate with reviewers until all changes are approved

-**Note:** If you are missing any of these checks, please explain why they are not needed for this Pull Request.

-# Reviewers
+    - [ ] Make changes in response to reviewer comments
+    - [ ] Re-request review in GitHub

-## Checklist:
+## Reviewer Checklist:

- - [ ] Read the describtion
+ - [ ] Read the pull request description
  - [ ] Perform a code review on GitHub
- - [ ] Pull the code
- - [ ] Build the code
+ - [ ] Confirm all CI checks pass and there are no build warnings
- - [ ] Check for no new warnings
+ - [ ] Pull, build, and run automated tests locally
- - [ ] Test fix or features
+ - [ ] Perform manual tests of the fix or feature locally
- - [ ] Run unit test
+ - [ ] Add any review comments, if applicable
- - [ ] Check CI: All green or justified
+ - [ ] Submit review in GitHub as either
- - [ ] Add any comments, if applicable.
+     - [ ] Request changes, or
      - [ ] Approve
+ - [ ] Iterate with author until all changes are approved
- - [ ] Last Reviewer: Shall merge and delete the branch
+ - [ ] If you are the last reviewer to approve, merge the pull request and delete the branch